Urdu: Origins

 According to the Navadirul Alfaz by Khan-i Arzu, the "Zaban-e Urdu-e Shahi" [language of the Imperial Camp] had attained special importance in the time of Alamgir".
-By the end of the reign of Aurangzeb in the early 1700s, the common language around Delhi began to be referred to as Zaban-e-Urdu, a name derived from the Turkic word ordu (army) or orda and is said to have arisen as the "language of the camp", or "Zaban-i-Ordu" means "Language of High camps" or natively "Lashkari Zaban" means "Language of Army".
-It is recorded that Aurangzeb spoke in Hindvi, which was most likely Persianized, as there are substantial evidence that Hindvi was written in the Persian script in this period.
+By the end of the reign of Aurangzeb in the early 1700s, the common language around Delhi began to be referred to as Zaban-e-Urdu, a name derived from the Turkic word ordu (army) or orda and is said to have arisen as the "language of the camp", or "Zaban-i-Ordu" means "Language of High camps" or natively "Lashkari Zaban" means "Language of Army" even though term Urdu held different meanings at that time.
+It is recorded that Aurangzeb spoke in Hindvi, which was most likely Persianised, as there are substantial evidence that Hindvi was written in the Persian script in this period.

-During this time period Urdu was referred to as "Moors", which simply meant Muslim, by European writers.
+During this time period, Urdu was referred to as "Moors", which simply meant Muslim, by European writers.
 John Ovington wrote in 1689:

 The language of the Moors is different from that of the ancient original inhabitants of India but is obliged to these Gentiles for its characters.
 For though the Moors dialect is peculiar to themselves, yet it is destitute of Letters to express it; and therefore, in all their Writings in their Mother Tongue, they borrow their letters from the Heathens, or from the Persians, or other Nations.

 In 1715, a complete literary Diwan in Rekhta was written by Nawab Sadruddin Khan.
 An Urdu-Persian dictionary was written by Khan-i Arzu in 1751 in the reign of Ahmad Shah Bahadur.
 The name Urdu was first introduced by the poet Ghulam Hamadani Mushafi around 1780.
 As a literary language, Urdu took shape in courtly, elite settings.
-While Urdu retained the grammar and core Indo-Aryan vocabulary of the local Indian dialect Khariboli, it adopted the Nastaleeq writing system – which was developed as a style of Persian calligraphy.
+While Urdu retained the grammar and core Indo-Aryan vocabulary of the local Indian dialect Khariboli, it adopted the Perso-Arab writing system, written in the Nastaleeq style. – which was developed as a style of Persian calligraphy.

 Other historical names

 Throughout the history of the language, Urdu has been referred to by several other names: Hindi, Hindavi, Rekhta, Urdu-e-Muallah, Dakhini, Moors and Dehlavi.

 In 1773, the Swiss French soldier Antoine Polier notes that the English liked to use the name "Moors" for Urdu:

 I have a deep knowledge [je possède à fond] of the common tongue of India, called Moors by the English, and Ourdouzebain by the natives of the land.

 Several works of Sufi writers like Ashraf Jahangir Semnani used similar names for the Urdu language.
 Shah Abdul Qadir Raipuri was the first person who translated The Quran into Urdu.

 During Shahjahan's time, the Capital was relocated to Delhi and named Shahjahanabad and the Bazar of the town was named Urdu e Muallah.

-In the Akbar era the word Rekhta was used to describe Urdu for the first time.
+In the Akbar era, the word Rekhta was used to describe Urdu for the first time.
 It was originally a Persian word that meant "to create a mixture".
 Amir Khusrau was the first person to use the same word for Poetry.